macleen/php-mcl-router/README.md

 ## Controller function call

-   Each function supplied with a certain route will be called in case of a route match with 2 parameters injected with the call:
+   Each function supplied with a certain route will be called in case of a route match with 2 parameters automatically injected:

 ```php